Top court to rule on British PM Johnson's suspension of parliament

 Opponents said the real reason was to prevent scrutiny and challenges by parliament - where he now has no majority - to his Brexit plans, especially his promise to leave the European Union by Oct.
 31 even if no divorce deal has been agreed.

+They want the Supreme Court, the United Kingdom’s highest judicial body, to rule Johnson’s actions were illegal and critics, including rebels thrown out of his Conservative Party over Brexit, say he should resign if that is its decision.

-In a damning judgment last Wednesday, Scotland’s highest court said the suspension was an “egregious” attempt to stymie parliament.
+In a damning judgement last Wednesday, Scotland’s highest court said the suspension was unlawful and an “egregious” attempt to stymie parliament.

-A week earlier the High Court of England and Wales rejected a similar case, saying the matter was political and not one for judicial interference.
+However, a week earlier the High Court of England and Wales rejected a similar case, saying the matter was political and not something judges should interfere in.

-Both cases are now before the Supreme Court, the highest judicial body in the United Kingdom.
-Its 11 judges will decide how far Britain’s unwritten constitution limits the power of the prime minister and whether Johnson’s advice to the queen was therefore illegal.
+All 11 judges on the Supreme Court will now decide on a crucial question: how far Britain’s unwritten constitution limits the power of the prime minister and whether Johnson’s advice to the queen was therefore illegal.

 “That this is a serious and difficult question of law is amply demonstrated by the fact that three senior judges in Scotland have reached a different conclusion from three senior judges in England and Wales,” said Brenda Hale, president of the Supreme Court.